jonathanmardis/novaguitars/README.md

 # Nova Guitars

-This is a website for the totally not fake or made up Nova Guitars guitar lutier store.
+This is a website for the totally not fake or made up Nova Guitars guitar luthier store.